opsit-io/opsit-explang-docs/docs/explang-lisp.md

 => class java.lang.Double
 ```

-To check if object is of some type use the `typep` operator:
+To check if object is of some specific type use the `typep` operator:

 ```lisp
 > (typep "abc" 'java.lang.String)